aretext/aretext/README.md

 Design principles:

-1. Prioritize simplicity and performance over flexibility.
+1. Prioritize stability and speed over flexibility and features.
 2. Compose seamlessly with the rest of the \*nix ecosystem (tmux, grep, code formatters, compilers, git, zsh, etc).